nolemmings/jwt-validate/README.md

 ## validateScope(req, ...allowedScopes)

 Checks if Authorization header has a JWT with a `scope` that matches at least one of `allowedScopes`.
-Throws an error if `Authorization` no match was found.
+Throws an error if no match was found.

 Scopes are interpreted as a hierarchical structure delimited by `:`.
 For example, `validateScope(req, 'user:email:read')` would succeed if JWT scope has one of the following scopes: `['user', 'user:email', 'user:email:read']`.